2015 Baltimore protests

 On April 12, 2015, Baltimore Police Department officers arrested Freddie Gray, a 25-year-old African American resident of Baltimore, Maryland.
 Gray's neck and spine were injured while he was in a police vehicle and he went into a coma.
-On April 18, there were protests in front of the Western district police station.
+On April 18, protests occurred in front of the Western district police station.
 Gray died on April 19.

 Further protests were organized after Gray's death became public knowledge, amid the police department's continuing inability to adequately or consistently explain the events following the arrest and the injuries.
 Spontaneous protests started after the funeral service, although several included violent elements.
 Civil unrest continued with at least twenty police officers injured, at least 250 people arrested, 285 to 350 businesses damaged, 150 vehicle fires, 60 structure fires, 27 drugstores looted, thousands of police and Maryland National Guard troops deployed, and with a state of emergency declared in the city limits of Baltimore.
 The state of emergency was lifted on May 6.
 The series of protests took place against a historical backdrop of racial and poverty issues in Baltimore.

 On May 1, 2015, Gray's death was ruled by the medical examiner to be a homicide.
 Six officers were charged with various offenses, including second-degree murder, in connection with Gray's death.
 Three officers were subsequently acquitted; in July 2016, following the acquittals, Baltimore City State's Attorney Marilyn Mosby dropped charges against the remaining three officers.

 Events

 April 12: Gray's arrest

-On April 12, 2015, Freddie Carlos Gray Jr., a 25-year-old African-American man, was arrested by the Baltimore City Police Department for possession of a “switchblade”, in the 1700 block of Presbury Street in the Sandtown-Winchester neighbourhood.
+On April 12, 2015, Freddie Carlos Gray Jr., a 25-year-old African-American man, was arrested by the Baltimore City Police Department for possession of a "switchblade," in the 1700 block of Presbury Street in the Sandtown-Winchester neighbourhood.
 Two weeks later, State's Attorney Marilyn Mosby stated that Gray had been carrying a legal pocketknife, not an illegal switchblade as alleged by police.
 However, court opinions later recognized the knife as being a spring-assisted knife and that the police officers correctly identified it as illegal under the Baltimore City Code, including in an officers' defamation suit filed against Mosby.
 Gray was seen to be in good health at the time of the arrest.

 While being transported in a police van, Gray sustained injuries to his neck, including his vocal box and spinal cord.
 He fell into a coma and was taken to a trauma center.
 The BCPD could not immediately account for the injuries and released contradictory and inconsistent information regarding the timeline of the arrest, transportation and whether Gray had received appropriately prompt medical treatment.
 On May 23, 2016, officer Edward Nero was found not guilty of all charges against him in connection with the death of Freddie Gray.
 Shortly after that, the remaining officers who had not yet stood trial had all charges against them dropped.